List of Milton Keynes Dons F.C. records and statistics

 Milton Keynes Dons Football Club is an English professional association football club based in Denbigh, Milton Keynes, which was established in 2004.
 Following the controversial relocation of Wimbledon F.C. to Milton Keynes in September 2003, Wimbledon F.C. was renamed Milton Keynes Dons F.C. along with a change of club crest and team colours in June 2004.
 Between August 2004 and July 2007, the club played their games at a temporary home of the National Hockey Stadium whilst their purpose-built permanent home of Stadium MK was under construction.
 Since 2004, the club have remained within The Football League.
-Having reached the Championship in 2015, their highest ever league status, as of the 2019–20 season, they currently play in League One, the third tier of English football, following promotion at the end of the 2018–19 season.
+Having reached the Championship in 2015, their highest ever league status, as of the 2023–24 season, they currently play in League Two, the fourth tier of English football, following promotion at the end of the 2022–23 season.

 The list below encompasses major and minor honours won by Milton Keynes Dons, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Milton Keynes Dons players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at the National Hockey Stadium, as well as the club's current home, Stadium MK.

-All records and figures are correct and up to date as of 8 May 2022.
+All records and figures are correct and up to date as of 11 October 2025.